As a country renound for its huge black economy and corruption why doesn't this surprise me!

 In respect of a direct influence on the Orihuela local, Alicante provincial and Valencia regional governments to return Cala Mosca to an environmental 'gem'

-"last remaining green area on Orihuela Costa"
+"last remaining green area on Orihuela Costa"it will achieve nothing.

 The leaders of CLARO logically, and with hands on hearts, must also realize this.
 That I believe is the reality of the situation or am I wrong?.